 This short note attempts to pull together the current thinking on the date of the medieval garden, as an aid to interpretation and further research.
 Given the good preservation of the site and the associated viewing mount it is important that the evidence is examined in detail.
 The views are mine and are open to discussion or reinterpretation.

 Firstly, we have a 1413 reference to a ‘garden ditched around with water on the north side of the castle there’.
 Taken with the other detail therein, this leaves no doubt that the account refers to the NW portion of the outer bailey, rectangular on three sides and still ditched around.
 We do not know anything more about the garden at this time.

 Secondly, we have pottery evidence from the silt in the ditch dividing the outer bailey into east and west portions.
 This dates between 1300 and 1400, though cannot be tied down more specifically.

-Taken together, these facts suggest that outer bailey was divided during the 14C for the purpose of separating a garden on the west side from the service area (with stables) to the east – the area where the car park still stands.
+Taken together, these facts suggest that the outer bailey was divided during the 14th century for the purpose of separating a garden on the west side from the service area (with stables) to the east – the area where the car park still stands.